-5. Poetry entries must be a least 50 word but may not exceed 500 words.
+5. Poetry entries must be at least 50 words but may not exceed 500 words.
 Essay entries must be at least 200 words but may not exceed 1000 words.

 Entries may be handwritten or typed.
 Pages should be numbered.
 Entries are to reflect grade-appropriate grammar and spelling.